khoho1/khoho-project/terraform_aws/tf_create_aws_sshkey/README.md

 ## Create EC2 key pair resource

 The Terraform script creates a SSH key resource and <namespace>_private_key.pem file.
 You should store it in a safe and secure location since it is a private key.
 The private key file is the only way for you to connect to your EC2 virtual machine.
+Review the aws_variables.tf file and update to your environment.

 You should use puttygen.exe to create a .ppk file for your pageant.exe.
 This way, you streamline your putty connection without the need to include the private key file.